oemof/oemof-solph/doc/oemof_solph.rst

 Using the investment object with the GenericStorage component
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The `GenericInvestmentStorageBlock` enables the investment mode for storages to optimise dispatch and investment.
-It is based on the `GenericStorage` component and there are two main investment possibilities.
+Based on the `GenericStorage` object the `GenericInvestmentStorageBlock` adds two main investment possibilities.

     *	Invest into the flow parameters e.g. a turbine or a pump
     *	Invest into capacity of the storage  e.g. a basin or a battery cell